BaileyYi19307/CampusClearOut/MILESTONE_03.md

    ```

 3. **Set Up the .env File**:
    The `.env` file is tracked in the repository and should contain the correct configuration for connecting to the MongoDB database.
-The database is named `final-project-duplicate`.
+The database is named `final-project-duplicate`

 4. **Run the Backend**:
    Open a terminal window, navigate to the project directory, and start the backend by running: